 IMPORTANT: Be sure that the newel posts at the bottom of the steps are not right up against the steps, but the same distance away as the width of the steps, because other way the railing will not meet the post at the right height.
 (Or raise it to the step level)

 STEP 1: It is ideal if a curb is poured with the steps, so that the bottom rail can be placed directly onto it

 STEP 2: Lay bottom railing directly on mortar, without elevating pads, pre-cut the bottom of the step balusters, drill holes in the bottom railing and follow standard installation instructions.

-HOW TO ANCHOR OUR RAILINGS INTO A THIRD PARTY POST/PIER STEP 1.
+HOW TO ANCHOR OUR RAILINGS INTO YOUR OWN STANDARD POST STEP 1.
 Drill 2 holes into your existing post, at the height just underneath the railing.
 STEP 2.
 Ad mortar as you would with standard installation.
 STEP 3.
 Insert a piece of Steel rod about 4” into the post and 4” resting on the top of the baluster on each side as shown.
 STEP 4.
 Place the rail on top of the balusters

 (Same procedure for the bottom rail, except the rebar will be resting on top of elevating pad instead of baluster.)